emoose/idaxex/README.md

 So far it can print info about the various XEX headers via `-l`, and extract the basefile (PE/XUIZ) from inside the XEX.

 For XEX files that are both decrypted & decompressed xex1tool can also convert a VA address to a file offset for you, making file patching a little easier.

-Support for other XexTool features may slowly be added over time (of course any help is appreciated!)